coil-kt/coil/docs/getting_started.md

 * `io.coil-kt:coil-gif`: Includes two [decoders](../api/coil-base/coil.decode/-decoder) to support decoding GIFs.
 See [GIFs](gifs.md) for more details.
 * `io.coil-kt:coil-svg`: Includes a [decoder](../api/coil-base/coil.decode/-decoder) to support decoding SVGs.
 See [SVGs](svgs.md) for more details.
 * `io.coil-kt:coil-video`: Includes a [decoder](../api/coil-base/coil.decode/-decoder) to support decoding frames from [any of Android's supported video formats](https://developer.android.com/guide/topics/media/media-formats#video-codecs).
 See [videos](videos.md) for more details.
 * `io.coil-kt:coil-bom`: Includes a [bill of materials](https://docs.gradle.org/7.2/userguide/platforms.html#sub:bom_import).
-Importing the `coil-bom` module allows you to depend on other Coil artifacts without specifying a version.
+Importing `coil-bom` allows you to depend on other Coil artifacts without specifying a version.

 ## Java 8